cherryred5959/blog/content/blog/conditional-rendering-in-react/index.md

 ---
 title: Conditional Rendering In React
 date: '2019-03-11T18:00:00.000Z'
-description: A component-based approach to conditional rendering.
+description: A component composition-based approach to conditional rendering.
-tags: ['react', 'hooks', 'conditional rendering']
+tags: ['react', 'hooks', 'conditional rendering', 'component composition']
 ---

 The declarative approach of [React](https://reactjs.org) makes writing user interfaces easier than ever.
 In this post, I will explain how to conditionally render things by using components.